Posted on July 21, 2021 by

 A copy of the decision is found here.

-If you have any questions about the case or other GIPA Act related matters, please leave a comment or contact Carlo Zoppo, Partner on 8235 9705 or Elaine Yeo, Associate on 8235 9712.
+If you have any questions about the case or other GIPA Act related matters, please contact us on (02) 8235 9700 or leave a comment below.